 Remember how I told you that I submitted my first PhD application?
 And that I was a little concerned that I wouldn’t get accepted?
 Well, that concern seems to have been unwarranted because I have been offered a place at the University of Glasgow, beginning this autumn.
 Oh yes, I have!

 And now I know that I’m clever enough to be wanted.
 I admit that I was worried about that because I have low self-esteem when it comes to my academic ability that stems from childhood.
 And those doubts grew even stronger when I was doing my master’s degree last year when I actually feared I would fail.
 (And that didn’t happen!)

 If everything goes smoothly (please, God, throw me a bone here!)
 I should be finishing my PhD when I’m 42 years old.
-Which might be old in some respects, but it will make me the youngest PhD in my family.
+This might be old in some respects, but it will make me the youngest PhD in my family.
 (OK, the only PhD.
 But that still counts.)